Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

 Because IMRSP unfolds in public and is highly visible, it often encourages participants to show off and perform.
 The game provides a unique opportunity for adults to engage in playful, out-of-the-ordinary behaviors in a public setting, which draws attention from bystanders and creates a shared sense of excitement.
 In the presence of an audience, players sometimes embellished their actions with dramatic flourishes purely for entertainment, even if these gestures did not improve their chances of winning.
-We saw participants adding theatrical body movements to their play, contributing to the overall spectacle for themselves and onlookers.
-Some examples of this playful showmanship included:
+We observed participants incorporating theatrical body movements into their play, thereby contributing to the overall spectacle for themselves and onlookers.
+Some examples of this playful showmanship include:

 \begin{itemize} \item Jumping (3/65) \item Moving in a squatting stance (3/65) \item Turning their back to the opponent (4/65) \item Spinning around (2/65) \item Clicking wands together with teammates or opponents as a ritual (13/65) \end{itemize}